FRBNY-DSGE/DSGE.jl/docs/src/altpolicy.md

 CurrentModule = DSGE
 ```

-## Procedure for Permanent Alternative Policies

-This section describes forecasting under a (permanent) alternative monetary policy
+This section describes forecasting under an alternative monetary policy
 rule.
 That is:

+1. The state space system is split into two exogenous and unanticipated regimes,
+the "historical" regime and the "forecast" regime.
+The historical policy rule applies
+during the "historical" regime, and the alternative policy rule applies
+to the "forecast' regime.
-1. Filtering and smoothing is done under the historical monetary policy rule,
+2. Filtering and smoothing is done under the historical monetary policy rule,
    i.e. the one defined in the `eqcond` method for the given model.
-2. Before forecasting, the state space matrices are recomputed under the
-   alternative policy rule.
 3. Forecasts and IRFs are computed under the alternative rule.

-Note that shock decompositions (and the two associated products, trends and
-deterministic trends) cannot currently be computed under an alternative policy.
+See [Regime-Switching Forecasts](@id regime-switch-forecast) for details on how
+forecasting works when the state space system includes exogenous regime-switching.

+Alternative policies can be either permanent or temporary.
+To use alternative policies,
+the user needs to ensure that the model can be solved with regime-switching (see [Regime-Switching](@ref solveregswitch)).

+## Procedure for Permanent Alternative Policies

 The user defines some instance of the `AltPolicy` type (described below) and
 sets it as the value for the `:alternative_policy` `Setting`.
 Then the function